abrar-byte/whatsapp-number-checker/README.md

 npm run login
 ```

-Run check for a Phone Number
+Fill in the number you want to check in the array in data/Numbers.js

 ```
-npm run check 919898989898
+npm run check
 ```

+valid number will appear in data.txt

 ***Note*** Phone Number format is (**Country Prefix without**)(Phone Number Digits)